AbrahamSanders/codec-bpe/README.md

 This will simply add every token in `output/encodec_bpe_4cb_30k/tokenizer.json` to the `mistralai/Mistral-7B-v0.1` tokenizer as a special token and save a copy of the latter.

 #### Avoiding vocabulary conflicts
-If the added Codec BPE unicode tokens would conflict with existing tokens in the vocabulary, you can override the default unicode offset using the `unicode_offset` argument for both `codec_bpe.train_tokenizer` and `codec_bpe.extend_tokenizer`.
+If the added Codec BPE unicode tokens would conflict with existing tokens in the vocabulary, you can override the default unicode offset using the `unicode_offset` argument for `codec_bpe.train_tokenizer`.
 By default, unicode characters from the [CJK Unified Ideographs](https://symbl.cc/en/unicode-table/#cjk-unified-ideographs) block are used, following the Acoustic BPE paper.
-You can set `unicode_offset` to a different value to use a different unicode block that doesn't conflict with your existing vocabulary.
+You can set `unicode_offset` to a different value (e.g. 0xE000) to start from a different unicode block that won't conflict with your existing vocabulary.